jeremygradisher/retail-leasing/README.md

 # StatusPlan2 - Running Rails 5
 ## a place to build and test
-Pulled this over into where we need this to be 09/23/2020
+Pulled this over into where we need this to be 09/23/2020 Double testing to see that I have everything running

 # Before:
 ## Good base build - user auth w/ user model, save image to aws, sendgrid sign-up